 Between flashes, the twisted smile of the woman spreads.
-Her fingers splayed open stopping the bullets in mid-air, hovering for a moment as if impacting against something unseen then drop to the floor with a metallic ping.
-The woman’s milky white eyes flash a blinding light shattering the glass in the room.
+Her fingers splay open stopping the bullets in mid-air, hovering for a moment as if impacting against something unseen then drop to the floor with a metallic ping.
+The woman’s milky white eyes flare a blinding light shattering the glass in the room.
 A supernatural wind turns the shards into an assault of shrapnel tearing through the law officer’s bodies.

-Darkness returns to the quiet still storefront.
+Darkness returns to the still storefront.
 The shattered glass glistens with the first beams of morning light.
 Every eye gazes unwavering as the silence goes from unsettling to straining.
-Splintered shards pepper the metal of the police cruisers embedded deep into their chassis.
+Splintered shards pepper the metal of the police vehicles embedded deep into their chassis.
 Several officers scream out in pain as they too fell victim to the shrapnel.

 From darkness, the woman steps through the hanging remains of the shop doors.
 She stands brazen with pride, her eyes wide open and her face bearing a crazed toothy smile.
 Her skin a bronze gold tone embracing the figure of a gymnast.
 Each stride she takes leaves sparks behind her.
 “On your hands and knees.”
 The captain yells.
 Blood drips off her body in thick streams forming rivers at her toes.

 A metallic groan escapes the hanger doors while they roll open revealing a large steel-plated humanoid machine.
 It stamps out the back splintering the asphalt under its weighty triple toed foot.
 The gargantuan body is twelve feet tall resembling something of an armored knight.
 In its mechanical three-fingered grip is a long specialized rifle with cables and cords snapped into the machine’s forearm.
 The automated servos whine with each movement as it strides forward.
-A new group of officers run from the barricade of trucks assembling themselves into several small squads.
+A new group of officers run from the barricade of trucks assembling themselves into three small squads.
 The decals SDP visible on their shoulders and bulletproof vests.

 From above the storefront buildings on a rooftop, a shadowed figure in a cloak stands to watch the bloody mess.
 “What a pity, the lady hadst shown promise.”

 “Oh, you’re up.”
 He snickers.
-“Your alarm woke me up.
+“Your alarm woke me up again.
 You know, it’s annoying how you don’t shut that off.
-You have been sleeping through it lately.
-But look at this!
-The police had another standoff.”
+You have been sleeping through it lately.”
 Apricot hates how smug her kid brother could be.
 The least the little brat could have done is wake her up if he knew she was oversleeping.
+“But look at this!
+The police had another standoff.”

 Apricot opens the fridge.
 Inside are several leftovers and a few pre-made dishes still wrapped in plastic.
 Most likely her father’s meals as he often got home late from work.
-Over time they built up like a museum of the past weeks’ dinners.
-She grabbed a half carton of milk, drinking from the cardboard fold out, a few eggs and a stick of butter.
+Over time, they built up like a museum of the past weeks’ dinners.
+She grabs a half carton of milk, drinking from the cardboard fold out, a few eggs and a stick of butter.
 “You know you could be a good boy for once and help your big sister Jazz.”

 Jasper laughs “You could be responsible for once and get yourself up.”
 His eyes ever fixed on the screen, letting out a gasp.
 “Wo, there is blood everywhere.”